-- Your Toastmaster convection oven isn't heating up—Generally, if your oven isn't heating up at all, it means that the heating elements have worn out and need to be replaced.
-You can quickly diagnose the problem by turning the oven on and seeing if the elements are glowing.
-If they’re not, then replacing the heating elements in your convection oven may solve the problem.
-Make sure to unplug the oven before replacing the heating elements.
+Your Toastmaster convection oven isn't heating up—Generally, if your oven isn't heating up at all, it means that the heating element has worn out and needs to be replaced.
+Unplug the convection oven and replace the heating element if it doesn't heat up when it getts electrical current from the control.

-- Your griddle heats up too much—If your Toastmaster griddle suddenly heats constantly, a faulty heat control mechanism is likely the cause.
-Before replacing the heat control mechanism, check for residue buildup on the mechanism that could prevent it from sensing temperature properly.
-Unplug the heat control mechanism and gently clean the mechanism using a cotton swab moistened with isopropyl alcohol, and then let the component dry.
-If your griddle is still being temperamental after you've cleaned the heat control mechanism, you'll need to replace the heat control.
+Your griddle overheats—If your Toastmaster griddle suddenly heats constantly, a faulty heat control mechanism is likely the cause.
+Before replacing the heat control mechanism, unplug the griddle and check for residue buildup on the mechanism that could have caused the switch to stick.
+If you see residue on the control, carefully clean the mechanism using a cotton swab moistened with isopropyl alcohol, and then let the component dry.
+Reassemble the griddle and see if it heats properly.
+If not, then you'll need to replace the heat control.

 Troubleshooting your Toastmaster toaster oven